Would You Survive a Pandemic?

 From quarantine protocols to disease transmission — could you actually survive?

-The Spanish Flu of 1918-1919 infected roughly one-third of the world's population and killed an estimated 50-100 million people — more than World War I. This quiz tests your pandemic preparedness with 50 questions about disease transmission, historical outbreaks, survival strategies, and epidemiology.
+The Spanish Flu of 1918-1919 infected roughly one-third of the world's population and killed an estimated 50-100 million people — more than World War I. From the Black Death to COVID-19, pandemics have shaped human history in ways that wars and natural disasters never could.
+This quiz tests whether you have the knowledge to survive the next one.

 Last updated: March 2026